Hypatchia/ClientSatisfaction-MachineLearning-Scikitlearn-Streamlit/README.md

 ## Project Overview

 Companies that can effectively anticipate customer needs and tailor their services accordingly are more likely to thrive.
 This project focuses on leveraging data science techniques to predict customer satisfaction accurately.
-Five distinct machine learning models were built to achieve this goal, aiming to provide businesses with actionable insights into improving customer experiences.
+4 distinct machine learning models were built to achieve this goal, aiming to provide businesses with actionable insights into improving customer experiences.

 ### Tools and Technology
 - Python, Scikit Learn, Pandas, Numpy, Matplotlib, Seaborn
-- Logistic Regression, Random Forest, Gradient Boosting, SVM, Naive Bayes
+- Logistic Regression, Gradient Boosting, SVM, Naive Bayes
 - Streamlit Web App
 - Jupyter Notebook, Visual Studio Code, Git, GitHub